Victoria Park - Lathlain - Burswood

 Is the Victoria Park - Lathlain - Burswood area keeping up with housing demand?

-With the population expected to increase by 3,227 people by 2041, around 1,614 new dwellings will be necessary.
-Recent approval levels appear broadly sufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
+With the population expected to increase by 3,231 people by 2041, around 1,616 new dwellings will be necessary.
+Recent approval levels appear more than sufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
+This suggests that population growth may exceed trend projections in the coming years, supported by a robust housing supply.

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Victoria Park - Lathlain - Burswood's approval levels have been below the yearly average of 98, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, Victoria Park - Lathlain - Burswood's approval levels have been slightly above the yearly average of 98, showing modest growth in recent years.

 How many dwellings will be needed to accommodate future population growth?